-Pluots have the same smooth skin as a plum but are generally larger.
-Like plums their skins and flesh vary from red to purple to dappled to yellow to emerald green.
-In fact, an exceptionally tasty-sweet variety is name Emerald Queen.
+Pluots have the same smooth skin as plums but are generally larger.
+Like plums, their skins and flesh vary from red to purple to dappled to yellow to emerald green.
+In fact, an exceptionally tasty-sweet variety is named ‘Emerald Queen’.
 From sweet to sweet-tart, you certainly will find a variety that suits your taste.

-Ripen.
 Pluots will ripen at room temperature.
 When a pluot has ripened its skin will lose its shine.
 Then it can be refrigerated for up to 5 days.

 But the best pluot eating comes when the fruit yields slightly to gentle pressure.
 That’s how you should pick a pluot at the farm market.
 Then take it home, wash it gently, slice it in half around the pit, rotate the halves to separate, pop out the pit, and pop the fruit in your mouth.